 - Classic juniper-led gins: grapefruit, lemon, lime, black and pink peppercorns, coriander seeds, juniper berries

-Aesthetics: There is a rustic, wildlife theme on the classically shaped bottle, but the nicest thing about the label is that you can plant it.
-It has wildflower seeds embedded into it.
+Aesthetics: There is a rustic, wildlife theme on the classically shaped bottle.

 Bristol Dry Gin